sourceThis/ML/readme.md

 # ML templates to choose from

-1. ToC
-2. Deep Learning in Keras
+1. Deep Learning in Keras